 But, to be fair, what you are getting is a large number of moments that will vary a little in their significance, their technical perfection and ultimately how much value they hold to you.

-I never want someone to look at their wedding gallery and say, ‘wait, is this it?!’
-Part of my value proposition is that I will give you a wide range of artistically captured moments that you didn’t know were happening.
-You can then pick and choose the ones you want to memorialize in printed images and more lasting means.
+Part of my value proposition is that I will give you a wide range of artistically captured moments. whether candid or posed.
+You can then pick and choose the ones you want to memorialize in printed images, which become the more ‘keeper shots’.

 So, let’s talk about expectations.
 It’s so hard to talk about this without it sounding patronizing, so if it sounds like that I apologize.
 That isn’t my intention.